 The new JR EAST PASS (Tohoku area) and usage area.
 (Image credit: JR East)

-If you are visiting Akita, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains and Joyful Trains) in the valid area for 5 consecutive days.
-At only ¥20,000, it costs less than a round-trip between Tokyo and Akita (~¥36,000).
+If you are visiting Akita, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including Shinkansen and Joyful Trains) in the valid area for 5 consecutive days.
+At only ¥30,000, it costs less than a round-trip between Tokyo and Akita (~¥36,000).
 And if you are foreign passport holders living in Japan like us, you can also use this rail pass!
-From 1 April 2021, all foreign passport holders will be able to use the JR EAST PASS (Tohoku area), even those working or studying in Japan.

 If you’re planning to visit Akita, I hope that this article was useful for you.
 And I’m sure that once you’re here, you’ll be enchanted by the charms of Akita just like we were.
-Stay tuned for the final part of this series, where we introduce the spectacular fall scenery of Fukushima’s Aizu region.
+Check out the final part of this series, where we introduce the spectacular fall scenery of Fukushima’s Aizu region.

 Header image credit: KrobkruengJapan